Auxiliary MCMC and particle Gibbs samplers for parallelisable inference in latent dynamical systems: Discussion

-At least three classes of latent Markovian models elude our auxiliary Kalman samplers: \begin{enumerate} \item Models with intractable transition or observation density, for which we cannot compute the unnormalised smoothing density. \item Models with multi-modal posteriors, which are hard for MCMC methods in general due to the ``local'' perspective they take.
-This can, however, be handled by combining the method with meta-algorithms, such as parallel tempering~\citep{geyer1991markov}. \item Models with very non-Gaussian latent dynamics or observations, such as those exhibiting multiplicative noise or presenting boundary constraints akin to discontinuities. \end{enumerate} Another, softer, issue is concerned with the computational complexity of the method with respect to the dimension of the latent space $d_X$.
-Indeed, because Kalman filtering and backward sampling relies on recursive Gaussian conditioning, it requires to compute matrices inverses of size $d_X \times d_X$ (or more precisely, to solve systems of the same size).
-In models where no specific structure alleviates these computations, they can quickly become computationally overwhelming as the dimension of the latent space increases.
+At least two classes of latent Markovian models elude our auxiliary Kalman samplers: \begin{enumerate} \item Models with multi-modal posteriors, which are hard for MCMC methods in general due to the ``local'' perspective they take.
+This can, however, be handled by combining the method with meta-algorithms, such as parallel tempering~\citep{geyer1991markov}. \item Models with very non-Gaussian latent dynamics or observations, such as those exhibiting multiplicative noise or presenting boundary constraints akin to discontinuities. \end{enumerate} Other, softer, issues comprise the following: (i) because Kalman filtering and backward sampling relies on recursive Gaussian conditioning, it requires computing matrices inverses of size $d_X \times d_X$ (or more precisely, solving systems of the same size), and, in models where no specific structure alleviates these computations, they can quickly become computationally overwhelming as the dimension of the latent space increases; (ii) the method is based on a global acceptance step, which means that its performance will naturally degrade as the number of time steps increases, and will be sensitive to a single bad time step, making it somewhat brittle to heterogeneously informative observations.

-Replacing the LGSSM proposal of Section~\ref{subsec:auxiliary-lgssm} by a local conditional SMC update as per Section~\ref{sec:pgibbs_samplers} allowed us to trade the single expensive computation for a quick computation across several particles.
-This also partially alleviates the other issues with Kalman approximations.
-However, the usual issues with cSMC remain: several trajectories need to be simulated, and the fully adapted auxiliary cSMCs of Section~\ref{subsec:guided-smc-sampler} cannot be parallelised-in-time.
-They however do not solve the problem of intractable densities, or multimodality.
+Replacing the LGSSM proposal of Section~\ref{subsec:auxiliary-lgssm} by a local conditional SMC update as per Section~\ref{sec:pgibbs_samplers} allowed us to trade the single expensive accept-reject step for a series of cheaper local ones.
+This solved the brittleness issue, because time steps are considered more independently, and the calibration of the method can happen more locally.
+Additionally, the conditional SMC instance of the method naturally inherits the scalability in time of the underlying cSMC algorithm, and, contrary to the auxiliary Kalman sampler, does not require specific treatment to handle increasing numbers of time steps~\citep{finke2021csmc,lee2020coupled,karjalainen2024mixingtime}.
+However, the usual issues with cSMC remain: several trajectories need to be simulated, and the fully adapted auxiliary cSMCs of Section~\ref{subsec:guided-smc-sampler} cannot be parallelised-in-time, which we showed to be a significant bottleneck in the case of the spatio-temporal model of Section~\ref{subsec:spatio-temporal}.
+They also do not solve the problem of intractable densities, or multimodality.